 My crew joins me at the curb and we walk in together.
 We are all wearing suits.

 I’m wearing double-breasted pin-stripe.
 Presidential Blue is the color.
 Armani is the designer.
 The exterior of my suit is cotton, but the inside lining is made of velvet and is laid out in a beautiful twill pattern.
 Underneath the suit, I’m rocking a simple white button-up made of linen.
 I have extra collar stays in my breast pocket.
 My boxers are Hanes.
-Obsidian is the color.
-My feet are covered with a matching pair of blue argyle socks and suede Bostonian oxfords.
+Cobalt is the color.
+My feet are covered with a matching pair of navy argyle socks and suede Bostonian oxfords.
 Burnt umber is the color.

 Alex Bobacaum is wearing a fitted charcoal single-breasted suit with two buttons.
 I notice his Calvin Klein cufflinks – sterling silver with bold headpieces.
 Onyx is the color.
 Formidable is the word.
 His pants have a single break as they meet the midnight brogues.
 Formidable is not the word.
 I can’t see his socks, but I assume they are at least a shade of black with a mild-to-neutral highlight color.

 The other three – Sammie Wirt, Drew Beaslee, and Ryan Buschert – are not wearing identifiable materials.
 I don’t inquire any further than my eyes.